Documentation Index

 Note

-You can change the password through Ctrl + Alt + End > Change Password.
+You can change the password by selecting Ctrl + Alt + End > Changed a password.

 Some of the services provided by NAVER Cloud Platform require you to go through the subscription procedure from the console before the start of actual usage.
-However, for Cloud DB for MSSQL, you can start using it upon creation of an MSSQL server without a separate subscribe step.
-To create an MSSQL server from the NAVER Cloud Platform console, follow these steps:
+However, Cloud DB for MSSQL starts being used as soon as you create an MSSQL server, without a separate service subscription step.
+To create a MSSQL Server in the NAVER Cloud Platform console:

 Note

-• In this section, we will briefly introduce how to create a DB server.
-For more information on full creation methods, see Create MSSQL server.
+• This section provides a brief overview of how to create a DB Server.
+For more instructions about the full creation process, see Create an MSSQL server.

-• Since an additional subscribe step does not exist for Cloud DB for MSSQL, an additional unsubscribe step also does not exist.
-If you want to stop using Cloud DB for MSSQL and prevent charges from incurring, then delete the MSSQL servers you created and were running.
+• Because Cloud DB for MSSQL does not require a separate subscription step, there is no separate unsubscription procedure.
+To stop using Cloud DB for MSSQL and prevent further charges, delete the MSSQL server you created and are operating.
 To delete MSSQL server, see Delete MSSQL server.

-1. From the VPC environment of the NAVER Cloud Platform console, click Services > Database > Cloud DB for MSSQL, in order.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to Services > Database > Cloud DB for MSSQL.

-4. When the subscribe page appears, enter the required information and click the [Next] button.
+4. When the service subscription interface appears, enter the required information and click [Next].

 Set ACG

-To set up Access Control Group (ACG) for MSSQL servers from the NAVER Cloud Platform console, follow these steps:
+To set up Access Control Group (ACG) for MSSQL servers from NAVER Cloud Platform console:

 Note

-In this section, we will briefly introduce how to set up ACG.
-For more information on how to set up ACG, see ACG user guide.
+This section provides a brief overview of how to set up ACG.
+For more information on how to set ACG, see ACG user guide.

-1. From the VPC environment of the NAVER Cloud Platform console, click Services > Database > Cloud DB for MSSQL, in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB for MSSQL.

 2. Click the ACG menu.